pschatzmann/pico-arduino/examples/pwm_arduino_read/README.md

-We just extend the pwm_arduino example by reading in the signal on an other pin.
+We just extend the pwm_arduino example by reading the PWM signal on an other pin with the help of the analogRead() method.
 So we just need to connect the two pins with a jumper wire.

 ## Connections